 During the COVID-19 pandemic, we are hosting meetings on Zoom.
-Register for the next meeting here or click the button below.
+Register for the next meeting on the Events page by clicks on the button below.

 After registering, you will receive a confirmation email containing information about joining the meeting.
 Shortly before the meeting time, follow the directions in that confirmation email.
 You will enter a “waiting room” and will be let into the meeting when it starts.

 Normally, meetings are held at the University of Washington Botanic Gardens, Center for Urban Horticulture, in NHS Hall (Northwest Horticultural Society).
 Get Directions.

 At our monthly meetings there is an exhibition table where members can display their blooming plants.
 During the meeting a member does the “plant table walk,” points out unusual, interesting, or exceptionally well-grown plants and asks some of the growers for information about their plants and growing conditions.

 Since our meetings are conducted via Zoom during the COVID-19 pandemic, we present a virtual Plant table.
 In this way we can still see your wonderful blooms.
 Please send your photos to the newsletter editor to be included in the newsletter as well as in the virtual slideshow during our meeting.